avishek-018/TransEmoC/README.md

 # Emotion Classification using Tranformers
 This git repo is a part of the Project [Emotion Classification in a Resource Constrained Language](https://github.com/omar-sharif03/NAACL-SRW-2021).
-The proposed model described in the corresponding [paper](https://arxiv.org/abs/2104.08613) is wrapped up for reuse in this git project.
+The proposed model described in the corresponding [paper](https://arxiv.org/abs/2104.08613) is wrapped up in this git project for reuse by developers and researchers.
 ## Usage
 1. Clone the github repository
 ```